ulli-kroll/r8152/README.md

 **TODO**, will work on if I have enough time,
 - ethtool support for 2500Mpbs in kernel ?
-- 2500 Mbps only on USB3 interfaces flag ?
-- minor crosscompile check ?
+- catch up with upstream driver to
-- rip out firmware blobs
+- rip out firmware blobs / logic
-- prepare for upstream ?

 Hans Ulli Kroll <linux@ulli-kroll.de>